Chs000-00/chs000-00/README.md

 - Lot more python too 🐍
 - Oh and I will probably start learning kotlin soon ☕
 - Type of guy to play GT:NH
+- Sort of cooking something right now 🔥
+- BSODs are funny, segfaults are not 🟦